Feathora/feathora.github.io/_posts/monkeybizniz/2023-06-07-monkeyengine.md

 # Tech

 We didn't add all these features in one go, but rather on a case-by-case basis, whenever we needed the functionality.
-The entire engine is built in C++, using a variety of 3rd party libraries for maximum compatibility between different platforms.
+The entire engine is built in C++, using a variety of low-level 3rd party libraries for maximum compatibility between different platforms.

 ### Multiplatform